 Chocolate orange hot cross buns tear and share, with a milk and white chocolate sauce.
 A great way to enjoy a sticky bun or two with friends this Easter!

 I wouldn’t say I’m a massive fan of hot cross buns.
 Its never been a thing for me – Easter treats are all about the mini eggs and the cream eggs and the little cakes with said eggs on top and maybe just a tonne of chocolate in general.
 Why would I want bread?

-However, give me chance to put my own twist on good old hot cross buns and you might find that Ive changed my mind.
+However, give me chance to put my own twist on the good old hot cross bun and you might find that Ive changed my mind.

 What do you reckon??
-Fancy a mini hot cross bun tear and share??
+Fancy a chocolate orange hot cross bun tear and share??

 Mini hot cross buns tear and share